microsoft/powerapps-tools/Administration/CoEStarterKit/PowerOps/readme.md

 - Create a [GitHub org](https://docs.github.com/free-pro-team@latest/github/setting-up-and-managing-organizations-and-teams/creating-a-new-organization-from-scratch)

 ### Users and Permissions
-In order to complete the steps below you will need the following users and permissions in Power Platform, Azure DevOps and Azure.
+In order to complete the steps below you will need the following users and permissions in Power Platform and Azure.
 - A licensed **Power Apps user** with **System Administrator role** in the Dataverse for the environment into which the PowerOps App will be installed.
 >[!NOTE] This user must not Multi-Factor Authentication enabled as part of the preview until full support of Service Principals are enabled in the pipelines.